I have to start my ProWritingAid review by saying that it truly is a pro writing aid.

-You can see that there is a lot of work left for me to do with my text!
+You can see that there is a lot of work left for me to do with my text.

-Once you get into analyzing your writing, Prowritingaid uses different coloured underlines beneath words and phrases to guide you to suggested corrections.
+Once you get into analyzing your writing, it uses different colored underlines beneath words and phrases to guide you to suggested corrections.

-It was a surprise to discover that it finds unmatched quotation marks.
-I have not seen this function in any other applications before, and it is just so plain useful.
+It was a surprise to discover that it finds unmatched dialogue tags and quotation marks.

-However, the editor has more in store when you use some of the reporting tools available in the toolbar.
+However, the editor has more to offer when you use some of the reporting tools available in the toolbar.

 What about outside the web editor?

 As with similar premium apps, there is no Word integration for Mac users.

-In the posting text box, you will see that ProWritingAid is at work by the abbreviated toolbar that you use in the web editor.
+In the posting text box, you will see that it is at work by the abbreviated toolbar.

 For me, one of the most common uses of an online checker is when I am writing a blog post in WordPress.

 The pros and cons of ProWritingAid

-So, what are the good and the not so good points?
+So, what are the good and the not-so-good points?

-Easy to get started and learn how to use
+Easy to learn how to use

-Even if you have never used an online writing assistant before, you will be up and running and productive on only a few minutes.
+Even if you have never used an online writing assistant before, you will be up and running and productive with this pro writing aid tool in only a few minutes.

 Scrivener and Google Docs integration